 Environmental Assessment Agency Burkina Faso towards independence

 Ouagadougou, December 2018.
 How to become a more independently operating environmental assessment agency?
 This was the topic of a recent workshop organised by the NCEA for staff of BUNEE (the environmental assessment agency) and the Worldbank.
-A set of objectives and a workplan were determined towards becoming an EA-Agency according to international standards.
+BUNEE decided upon a set of objectives and a corresponding work plan, which will guide them in the coming years.

 11 December 2018